Kaisiiii/sha3_pipelined/README.md

-Hardware Implementation of  SHA3 using VerilogHDL
+Hardware Implementation of SHA3 Pipelined Using VerilogHDL